Skip to main content

 From Databricks Runtime 16.4 LTS and above, all real-time pipelines use checkpoint v2, which allows seamless switching between real-time and micro-batch modes.

-Previously, end-to-end query latency was closely tied to batch duration, making batch duration a good indicator of query latency.
-However, this method no longer applies in real-time mode, requiring alternative approaches for measuring latency.
 End-to-end latency is workload-specific and sometimes can only be accurately measured with business logic.
-For example, if the source timestamp is outputted in Kafka, the latency can be calculated as the difference between Kafka's output timestamp and the source timestamp.
+For example, if the source timestamp is output in Kafka, you can calculate latency as the difference between Kafka's output timestamp and the source timestamp.

 The following metrics are included in the StreamingQueryProgress event, which is automatically logged in the driver logs.
 You can also access them through the StreamingQueryListener's onQueryProgress() callback function.
 QueryProgressEvent.json() or toString() include extra real-time mode metrics.

 1. Processing latency (processingLatencyMs).
-The time elapsed between when the real-time mode query reads a record and before it is written to the next stage or downstream.
+The time elapsed between when the real-time mode query reads a record and when the query writes it to the next stage or downstream.
 For single-stage queries, this measures the same duration as E2E latency.
-This metric is reported per task.
+The system reports this metric per task.

 2. Source queuing latency (sourceQueuingLatencyMs).
-The amount of time transpired between when a record is successfully written to a message bus, for example, the log append time in Kafka, and when the record was first read by the real-time mode query.
-This metric is reported per task.
+The amount of time elapsed between when the system writes a record to a message bus, for example, the log append time in Kafka, and when the real-time mode query first reads the record.
+The system reports this metric per task.

 3. E2E Latency (e2eLatencyMs).
-The time between when the record is successfully written to a message bus and when the record is written downstream by the real-time mode query.
-This metric is aggregated per batch across all records processed by all tasks.
+The time between when the system writes the record to a message bus and when the real-time mode query writes the record downstream.
+The system aggregates this metric per batch across all records processed by all tasks.

 For example: